How a Suit Should Fit from Head to Toe — Men’s Style Guide

 5. Shoes & Accessories: The Finishing Touch

-Shoes should match your suit in color and style:
+Shoes match the suit in color and style:

-Keep accessories simple: a quality watch, a subtle pocket square, and a clean belt are enough.
+Keep accessories minimal: quality watch, subtle pocket square, clean belt.

 ✅ Pro Tip: Fit Is Everything

-Even a budget suit can look extraordinary if it’s tailored to your body.
-Fit changes everything.
+Even a budget suit can look extraordinary if tailored to your body.
+Sleeve length, trouser break, jacket waist — small tweaks make all the difference.

 Brandi is a personal stylist with over a decade of experience helping men show up with confidence and ease.
 She offers tailored style solutions that take the guesswork out of getting dressed—so you look sharp and feel great, no matter the occasion.